 Principle #1: Planning & Design

 Start by mapping the area you intend to plant.
 There are many factors to consider, including micro climates, shade, land contour, soil types, and planned irrigation systems.
 There are many different landscaping styles from which to choose.
-Some examples are: 1) a rock garden with mostly low growing plants, such as buckwheats, 2} cactus garden, 3) southwest garden with yuccas, agaves, cactus, and desert shrubs, 4) traditional flower garden.
-5) pollinator garden, 6) shrub and tree garden, and 7) succulent garden with hen & chicks and sedums.
+Some examples are: 1) a rock garden with mostly low growing plants, such as buckwheats, 2} cactus garden, 3) southwest garden with yuccas, agaves, cactus, and desert shrubs, 4) traditional flower garden, 5) pollinator garden, 6) a native plant garden, 7) shrub and tree garden, and 8) succulent garden with hen & chicks and sedums.
 A combination of several styles may also be desired.

 Principle #2: Soil Improvements

 Before amending soils, one must decide what the majority of plant species are that will be used.
 Native western plant species have evolved not needing high organic content.
 Many of the native western species actually will die or be short lived with too much organic matter.
-Western soils also tend to be alkaline in pH.
-Many soil amendments that are traditionally used (humus, compost, lime, wood ash) are not needed for xeriscape gardening.
-Because western native species have evolved in the mineral rich western soils adding trace minerals to the soil may be beneficial.
+Western soils also tend to be alkaline in ph.
+Many soil amendments that are traditionally used (humus, compost, lime, wood ash) are not needed for xeric gardening.
+Because western native species have evolved in mineral rich western soils, adding trace minerals to the soil may be beneficial.

-If your soil is heavy clay, it will need to be amended with sand and/or small gravel to improve drainage.
+If your soil is heavy clay, it will need to be amended with cinder, some compost and/or small gravel to improve the drainage.
 Clay soil is dense, slow to absorb and release water.
 Good drainage is very important for most Idaho native plants.
-Placing the most water sensitive xeriscape plants on berms will help to direct water away from the plants’ roots.
+Placing the most water sensitive xeric plants on berms will help to direct water away from the plants’ roots.
 This is especially important in winter and early spring in Idaho.

 Principle #3: Practical Turf Areas